g33k4y/KringleCon-2021-Writeup/Obj03-Thaw_Frost_Towers_Entrance/README.md

 ![](./res/sol_pic1.png)

-in summary, `iwlist` command allows you to scan the surrounding location for any available WiFi network, while `iwconfig` command allows you to connect to an available WiFI network.
+In summary, `iwlist` command allows you to scan the surrounding location for any available WiFi network, while `iwconfig` command allows you to connect to an available WiFI network.

 try the following command to find an available WiFi network: `iwlist scanning`

 ![](./res/sol_pic2.png)

-If there is no WiFi network listed, walk around the _Frost Tower_ building and try at a different spot near the building.
+If there is no WiFi network listed, walk around the _Frost Tower_ Castle and try at a different spot near the Castle.

-Next attempt to connect to the Wifi Network using the following command: `iwconfig wlan0 essid FROST-Nidus-Setup`
+Next, attempt to connect to the Wifi Network using the following command: `iwconfig wlan0 essid FROST-Nidus-Setup`

 If successful, you will get the following response:
 ![](./res/sol_pic3.png)